-Whether you are a beginner or have been crocheting for some time, having a nice and easy-to-understand crochet hook conversion chart can be a huge time-saver.
+Whether you are a beginner or have been crocheting for some time, having nice and easy-to-understand conversion chart for crochet hooks can be a huge time-saver.
 Therefore, we are always facing a dilemma about which size crochet hook to use for a project.

 What size crochet hook to use?

 First of all, an easy solution is to read the yarn label.
 The majority of yarn labels are listing:

 - the weight of yarn (from 0 LACE to 7 JUMBO);

 - the recommended crochet hook size and knitting needles size;

 - gauge (number of stitches and rows done with single crochet for 10″ x 10″ square).

 Do you have to use the crochet hook size that is indicated on the yarn label?

 Although the yarn labels are very helpful to give you guidance, for some types of yarn, I would recommend using a smaller hook size to achieve better results.

 On the contrary, for JUMBO yarn you may go a few crochet hook sizes up to achieve a trendy bulky blanket look.
 With this in mind, check out a free pattern for our popular EASY BULKY BLANKET.